 Constipation: A high-fiber diet and stool softeners are recommended.
 If constipation persists, enemas may be necessary.

-Erectile dysfunction: Usually, treatment consists of drugs such as sildenafil, tadalafil, or vardenafil taken by mouth.
-Constriction devices Mechanical devices Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+Erectile dysfunction: Usually, treatment consists of medications such as sildenafil, tadalafil, or vardenafil taken by mouth.
+Constriction devices Mechanical devices and procedures Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
 Every man occasionally has... read more (bands and rings placed at the base of the penis) and/or vacuum devices are sometimes used.